Rebuttal To Jochen Katz's Article "Sexy Fruits?"

 وكان الحسن يقول في قوله تعالى ومن كل شيء خلقنا زوجين قال السماء زَوْج والأَرض زوج والشتاء زوج والصيف زوج والليل زوج والنهار

-And Al Hassan used to say regarding Allah's words "and of everything we have created pairs", that the sky and ground are pairs, the winter and summer are pairs, the night and day are pairs(Ibn Manzur, Lisaan Al-'Arab, Volume 2, page 291)
+Al Hassan used to say regarding Allah's words, "and of everything we have created pairs," that the sky and ground are pairs, the winter and summer are pairs, and the night and day are pairs.
+(Ibn Manzur, Lisaan Al-'Arab, Volume 2, page 291)

 So when we come to the verse in question regarding fruits, scholars have said that "pairs" could refer to sweet and sour, dry and wet, white and black, big and small, etc. (see the commentaries of Al-QurtubiAz-ZamakhshariAl-ShawkaniAr-Razi, and others).
-Some other scholars said that this only refers to the beginning of creation of fruits, which is that God initially began the process of creating fruits into two pairs, but later on they expanded (see the commentary of Abu Hayyan)
+Some other scholars said that this only refers to the beginning of the creation of fruits, which is that God initially began the process of creating fruits into two pairs, but later on, they expanded (see the commentary of Abu Hayyan)

 Turning The Tables on Jochen - How Consistent Is He?